Little League Baseball: Early years

 1939: Little League is established by Carl E. Stotz, George Bebble, and Bert Bebble.
 The first season is played in a lot close to Bowman Field.
 Lycoming Dairy is the first season champion.

 1946: Little League expands to 12 leagues, all in Pennsylvania.

 1947: The first league outside of Pennsylvania is founded in Hammonton, New Jersey.
 Maynard League of Williamsport defeats a team from Lock Haven, Pennsylvania to win the first Little League World Series.
 Allen Yearick is the first Little League graduate to play professional baseball when he is signed by the Boston Braves.

 1948: Little League has grown to include 94 leagues.
 Lock Haven returns to the Little League World Series and defeats a team from St. Petersburg, Florida.
 The first corporate sponsor, U.S. Rubber, donates Pro-Keds shoes to teams at the series.

-1949: Little League is featured in the Saturday Evening Post and on newsreels.
-Stotz receives hundreds of requests for information on forming local leagues from all over the country.
-Little League incorporates in New York.
+1949: After a decade, Little League is featured in the nationally famous weekly longtime magazine, the Saturday Evening Post and on newsreels shown in neighborhood movie.
+Commissioner Stotz receives hundreds of requests for information on forming local leagues from all over the country.
+Little League incorporates in the State of New York.

-1950 or 1951 (sources contradict) Kay Johnston becomes the first girl to play Little League baseball.
-She cuts her hair, dresses as a boy and adopts the nickname "Tubby" to assimilate into the Kings Dairy Little League team in Corning, New York, as a boy.
+1950 Kay Johnston becomes the first girl to play Little League baseball.
+She cuts her hair, dresses as a boy and adopts the nickname "Tubby" to join the Kings Dairy Little League team in Corning, New York as a boy.
 After earning her way onto the team and being assigned first base, she tells her coach that she is a girl, but he keeps her on the team.
 She is forced to quit after just one season because a new rule, known as the Tubby Rule, is created to bar girls from participation.
 The rule remains in force until 1974.

-1951: Leagues are formed in British Columbia, Canada and near the Panama Canal, making them the first leagues outside the United States.
+1951: Leagues are formed in the western province on the Pacific Ocean coast of British Columbia, in the neighboring Dominion of Canada to the north and in the old U.S. territory of the Panama Canal Zone surrounding the Panama Canal, in Central America, making them the first youth baseball leagues outside the United States.